Grier throws 5 TDs, No. 12 WVU rocks Kansas State 35-6

-Grier and the 12th-ranked Mountaineers overcame a sluggish start to drill Kansas State 35-6 in the Big 12 opener for both teams on Saturday.
-The senior completed 25 of 35 passes for 356 yards with five touchdowns, three of them to David Sills, and two interceptions as West Virginia (3-0) enjoyed a rare breather against the Wildcats.
+MORGANTOWN, W.Va. — Will Grier threw five touchdown passes for the fifth time in his career and No. 12 West Virginia shook off a sloppy start to drill Kansas State 35-6 on Saturday in the Big 12 opener for both teams.

+Grier finished 25 of 35 for 356 yards and the five scores, three of them to David Sills, and two interceptions as the Mountaineers (3-0) had little trouble against the punchless Wildcats (2-2).
+Sills caught 10 passes for 73 yards and the three touchdowns.
+Marcus Simms added five receptions for 136 yards — including an 82-yard catch-and-run to open the scoring.

-The previous four meetings between the two schools had been decided by a total of 13 points.
+West Virginia outgained Kansas State 464-318, had four sacks and was never really threatened after getting it together late in the first half.
+The last four meetings had been decided by a total of 13 points.
 Not this time.
-Once Grier and the Mountaineers got rolling late in the first half, it was over.

-Grier, as he’s done since taking over the starting job at the beginning of last season, led the way.
-Having one of the best red zone targets in the country helps — all three of Sills’ touchdowns came on 1-yard passes — but Grier loves to go deep too.
-He found Marcus Simms for an 82-yard catch-and-run to open the scoring and later lofted a perfect rainbow to Tevin Bush that Bush turned into a 62-yard touchdown in the third quarter.

-“Everybody looks at passing stats, but I love the way he manages a game,” Kansas State coach Bill Snyder said of Grier.
-“They allow him to call the offense so to speak and he does a marvelous job of that.”
+“We’ve been in some wars with Kansas State and I was fully expecting this one to be the same, especially how the game started,” West Virginia coach Dana Holgorsen said.
+“Just for us to be able to play (well) on all three sides, I’m very happy with.
+Kansas State ... it’s hard to beat those guys like that, so proud of our team.”

+Playing for the first time in two weeks after a visit to North Carolina State was cancelled due to Hurricane Florence, the Mountaineers looked a bit off early.
+Each of their first two drives ended with turnovers.
+The game turned thanks to a curious play call by the Wildcats.

 Seven plays later, Grier found Sills for a 1-yard score to put the Mountaineers up 14-0.
 After forcing Kansas State to a three-and-out, West Virginia needed just 55 seconds to go 73 yards, the last one coming on a pretty grab in the back of the end zone by Sills, to make it 21-0 at the break.